-This module explores how everyday eating patterns influence energy, recovery, and long-term resilience by focusing on the role of consistent nourishment rather than diets or short-term perfection.
+Understand how everyday eating patterns influence energy, recovery, and long-term resilience through consistent nourishment rather than diets or short-term perfection.

 Long-term nourishment is shaped less by individual meals and more by the food patterns repeated consistently across everyday life.

-This module explores how everyday eating patterns influence energy, recovery, and long-term resilience by focusing on the role of consistent nourishment rather than diets or short-term perfection.
+Understand how everyday eating patterns influence energy, recovery, and long-term resilience through consistent nourishment rather than diets or short-term perfection.

 Long-term nourishment is shaped less by individual meals and more by the food patterns repeated consistently across everyday life.